-I didn’t expect to write a post about the Coronavirus this week but honestly according to my blog and social media stats it’s all people seem to be interested in, that and cooking recipes, or yoga tutorials.
+I didn’t expect to write an article about the Coronavirus this week but honestly according to my website and social media stats it’s all people seem to be interested in, that and cooking recipes, or yoga tutorials.

 Going by my neighbours we started self-isolating earlier than most people.
 In fact some of my neighbours are still allowing the kids out to play in communal areas, or having playdates, or meeting friends for walks!
 The mind boggles.
 I think how some people have chosen to respond during this pandemic shines a light on why it’s so hard to get people modify their behaviour to prevent climate change.
 If people won’t change their behaviour to protect the vulnerable in their own community, what hope do we have of getting them to do so to protect the vulnerable in other countries?